agda/agda/doc/user-manual/language/cubical.lagda.rst

 ``_≡_`` and a ``J`` eliminator that computes definitionally on ``refl``.

-The cubical identity type and the path type are equivalent, so all of the results for one can be transported to the other one (using univalence).
+The cubical identity types and path types are equivalent, so all of the results for one can be transported to the other one (using univalence).
 Using this we have implemented an `interface to HoTT/UF <https://github.com/agda/cubical/blob/5de11df25b79ee49d5c084fbbe6dfc66e4147a2e/Cubical/Experiments/HoTT-UF.agda>`_ which provides the user with the key primitives of Homotopy Type